 - Damages: Lastly, you will need to show how the dooring accident caused “damage” to your life, which can include physical injuries, property damage, financial losses, and mental anguish.
 Damages for dooring accidents typically include medical bills, lost wages, bike repairs, and pain and suffering.

 Dooring accidents can result in serious trauma, including certain disabilities.
 It the cyclist was moving at high speeds, hitting a door could damage the spine, potentially leading to chronic pain or paralysis.
 Treating these injuries and moving on from a crash can take thousands to millions of dollars, which is why riders should not hesitate to contact an Orange County personal injury attorney after a dooring collision.

-At Allen, Flatt, Ballidis & Leslie, our legal team is a strong advocate for injured cyclists throughout Southern California, including here in Newport and Costa Mesa.
-We have over 45 years of combined experience and have recovered millions of dollars for injured cyclists.
+At Allen Flatt Ballidis & Leslie, our legal team is a strong advocate for injured cyclists throughout Southern California, including here in Newport and Costa Mesa.
+We have over four decades of combined experience and have recovered millions of dollars for injured cyclists.
 If you bring your case to us, you can trust that we will thoroughly investigate your accident and fight for your best interests in an injury claim.
 To schedule a free.

 So, go on - call (888) 752-7474, or send over our free case